seiyun-shin/seiyun-shin.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Presenting our work on Adaptive Power Method at <a href="http://algorithmiclearningtheory.org/alt2023/accepted-papers/">ALT '23</a> in Singapore.
+Presenting our work on Adaptive Power Method at <a href="http://algorithmiclearningtheory.org/alt2023/accepted-papers/">ALT '23</a> at NUS in Singapore.
 Do attend!